 4. Eliminate Electronic Screens

 Of all the bedroom boosting tips, this one is likely the hardest but if you are serious about sleep, it is also one of the most important.
 While any kind of light can interfere with our sleep, the type of light that comes from electronic screens like televisions, laptops, tablets, and cell phones can actually trick our bodies into thinking it is daytime which interferes with hormonal signals our body needs to know it is bedtime.
 Your best bet is to leave all these items outside the bedroom.
+Taking medication by mouth is easier than with other delivery methods, especially with long-term use.
+Another advantage of oral steroids is that they act quickly and enter the system very quickly.
+Australia is famous for bodybuilders who use anabolic steroids regularly.
+The dosage is also easily adjustable so that the patient’s needs can be met and the drugs are easy to administer.

 5. Silence or Sound